 Want to get fit?
-Start now with this advice from Field of Fitness in Guildford and you'll be healthier (and bikini-body ready) by the summer
+Start now with this advice from Field of Fitness in Guildford and you'll be healthier (and bikini-bod ready) by summer

 Now is the perfect time to refocus and set some realistic goals for the next 8-12 weeks.
 At Field of Fitness our message is to set smart goals, focused but attainable, but always to enjoy the journey and not to get too fixated on the end result.
 It’s far better to achieve sustainable lifestyle changes and not just a quick fix.